-Terror Marine Ciarán Maxwell 'made 14 pipe bombs' - BBC News
+Marine 'made pipe bombs to attack police'

-Terror Marine Ciarán Maxwell 'made 14 pipe bombs'
+Marine Ciarán Maxwell 'made pipe bombs to attack police'

-A Royal Marine with links to dissident republicanism made 14 pipe bombs - four of which were used in Northern Ireland, a court has heard.
+A Royal Marine from County Antrim made 14 pipe bombs which were to be used by dissident republicans to attack police.

-A court hearing to decide how long Ciarán Maxwell will serve in prison is under way at the Old Bailey.
+A court hearing to decide how long Ciarán Maxwell will serve in prison is taking place at the Old Bailey.

+The court heard that four of the pipe bombs were used in Northern Ireland - and two detonated.

 In February, Maxwell, 31, admitted a number of offences, including bomb-making and storing stolen military weapons.

-The County Antrim man also pleaded guilty to drugs and fraud charges.

-The hearing is expected to take up to three days.
+The Larne man also pleaded guilty to drugs and fraud charges.
+The sentencing hearing is expected to take up to three days.

 Maxwell is not in court, but is appearing via video link from Woodhill Prison in Milton Keynes.

+Maxwell also bought chemicals and components and went on to manufacture explosives.

+His wi-fi password was "tiocfaidh1" - a derivation of the Irish republican phrase "tiocfaidh ar la", or "our day will come".

-On Wednesday, the court heard that Maxwell told police he had taken a member of the Continuity IRA to a hide where he had stashed pipe bombs in Northern Ireland.
+Maxwell told police he had taken a member of the Continuity IRA to a hide where he had stashed pipe bombs in Northern Ireland.

 The court was told the man he took to the hide was Niall Lehd, convicted in 2014 of possession of an explosive substance with intent to endanger life.

-Maxwell, who is originally from Larne, had created "to-do lists" mentioning "targets, dummy runs and recces".
+Maxwell had handwritten "to-do lists" mentioning "targets, dummy runs and recces" and a number of towns in Northern Ireland.

-The exact details were redacted by the court, but the targets included a Territorial Army centre and substations.
-There was also reference to a loyalist group and the need to notify news agencies.
+The exact details were redacted by the court, but the targets included a Territorial Army centre and Ballylumford Power Station.

+There was also reference to a loyalist group, the need to notify news agencies, while under the heading "Easter leave tasks" were the words "test pipe bomb and car bomb".

-Booby-trap torch
+Booby-trapped torch

-In one of his hides, Maxwell placed a torch modified to be a booby-trap which, when armed, would explode if turned on.
+In one of his hides, Maxwell placed a modified booby-trapped torch which, when armed, would explode if turned on.

-Maxwell lived in Exminster, County Devon, and was based with 40 Commando in Taunton, Somerset.
+Maxwell lived in Exminster in Devon, and was based with 40 Commando in Taunton, Somerset.
 He never served in Northern Ireland.

 He was arrested last August and a search near Exeter found hides with a range of explosive substances, as well as ammunition, weapons and tools for making bombs.